 On the international stage, minnow teams like San Marino seem to serve no discernible purpose other than to remind people of the variety of countries that exist in this crazy world (FIFA, by the way, has more members than the United Nations).
 Also, they can form the basis for humorous travelogues like Charlie Connelly’s Stamping Grounds and Tony Hawks’s Playing the Moldovans at Tennis (quite why no-one’s done this with San Marino yet is a mystery to me).
 It must, though, be pretty cool to be Sanmarinese, if only because (as I mused in the pub before the game), the country has such a small population that any man between the ages of 16 and 40 who’s half-decent at football would be in with a shout of playing for the national team.
 This is the sort of national team that is an argument in favour of some sort of pre-qualifying round for the Euros and the World Cup.

 Alighting at Wembley Park station, there were a few desultory England chants, many kids excited at being taken to see England (despite the following day being a school day) and the odd sight of people draped in the light blue and white flag of the opposition.
-Among the usual array of items on sale along Wembley Way – scarves, badges, poorly-printed tee-shirts – were half-scarves.
+Among the usual array of items on sale along Wembley Way – scarves, badges, poorly-printed tee-shirts – were half-and-half scarves.
 These are scarves in the colours of both teams playing; half in the white and navy (and red trim) of England, half in the blue and white of San Marino.
 They also carried such important information as the venue (“Wembley – The Home of Football”) and the date of the encounter.
 Something of a one-off souvenir, then.
 They were, from what I could hear from the retailers, going for £10 each.